wasim-ullah/wasim-blog/content/certificates/_index.md

 ---

 The following certificates do not expire.
+And, I did also attend startup scool, check <a href="https://www.startupschool.org/companies/pbq-hq">this</a>.

 <figure>
     <img src="/images/ga.jpg"  />